Testing for Homogeneity in Mixture Models: Conclusion

 \section{Conclusion}

-We have seen that the Neyman $C(\alpha)$ test provides a simple, powerful, albeit irregular, strategy for constructing tests of parameter homogeneity.
-Many examples of such tests already appear in the literature, however the LeCam apparatus provides a unified approach for studying their asymptotic behavior that enables us to relax moment conditions employed in prior work.
-In contrast, likelihood ratio testing for mixture models has been somewhat inhibited by their apparent computational difficulty, as well as the complexity of its asymptotic theory.
+We have seen that the Neyman $C(\alpha)$ test provides a simple, powerful, albeit somewhat irregular, strategy for constructing tests of parameter homogeneity.
+In contrast, the development of likelihood ratio testing for mixture models has been somewhat inhibited by their apparent computational difficulty, as well as the complexity of their asymptotic theory.
 Recent developments in convex optimization have dramatically reduced the computational effort of earlier EM methods, and new theoretical developments have led to practical simulation methods for large sample critical values for the Kiefer-Wolfowitz nonparametric version of the LRT.
-Local asymptotic optimality of the $C(\alpha)$ test assures that it is highly competitive in most circumstances, but we have illustrated at least one case where the LRT has a slight edge.
-The two approaches are complementary; clearly there is little point in testing for heterogeneity if there is no mechanism for estimating models under the alternative.
-Since parametric mixture models are notoriously tricky to estimate, it is a remarkable fact that the nonparametric formulation of the MLE problem a la Kiefer-Wolfowitz can be solved quite efficiently -- even for large sample sizes by binning -- and effectively used as an alternative testing procedure.
+Local asymptotic optimality of the $C(\alpha)$ test assures that it is highly competitive in many circumstances, but we have illustrated a class of examples where the LRT has a slight edge.
+The EM tests of \citeasnoun{LiChen} provide an intermediate approach relying on a more restricted formulation of the likelihood.
+The approaches are complementary; clearly there is little point in testing for heterogeneity if there is no mechanism for estimating models under the alternative.
+Our LRT approach obviously provides a direct pathway to estimation of the mixture model under general alternatives.
+Since parametric mixture models are notoriously tricky to estimate, it is a remarkable fact that the nonparametric formulation of the MLE problem \`{a} la Kiefer-Wolfowitz can be solved quite efficiently -- even for large sample sizes by binning -- and effectively used as an alternative testing procedure.
 We hope that these new developments will encourage others to explore these methods.

 \begin{appendix}